 10.7 Moonee Valley City Council Highball Stadium Development

-While the note above conditions the early funding on Flemington Community Hub, the resolution itself has other conditions:
+While the note above conditions the early funding on Flemington Community Hub, the resolution itself has other conditions: … “subject to receipt of a low interest loan of $10 million for a sports project from the Victorian Government and $10 million in funding for other Major projects”.

 So I’m not sure… and not sure what this means for the statements put to Council earlier in the evening.